pingidentity/terraform-provider-pingdirectory/contributing/development.md

 ```

 ### Run Terraform
-Change to the `examples/location-example` directory.
-The `main.tf` file in this directory defines the Terraform configuration.
+Change to the `examples/resources/pingdirectory_location/` directory.
+The `resource.tf` file in this directory defines the Terraform configuration.

 Run `terraform plan` to view what changes will be made by Terraform.
 Run `terraform apply` to apply them.